Automated data validation: an industrial experience report: The RESTORE package and take-away messages

 In this section, we introduce the interface of the RESTORE package in Section~\ref{sec:interface}.
-Then, we assess RESTORE usefulness based on user's feedback in Section~\ref{sec:validation}.
-Finally, we discuss potential extensions of RESTORE in Section~\ref{sec:potential}.
+Then, we validate RESTORE in industrial settings and find answers to our research question in Section~\ref{sec:validation}.
+After that, we discuss threats to validity in Section~\ref{sec:threats}.
+We also discuss potential extensions of RESTORE in Section~\ref{sec:potential}.
+In Section~\ref{sec:best-practices}, we deliver our take-away messages for practitioners applying data validation techniques.